GitOps: Infrastructure as Code with Git for Microservices

 The approach took off in the Kubernetes world, but the principles work beyond any single platform.
 If you run microservices at scale, GitOps changes how you think about deployments, reliability, and team workflows.

-GitOps takes DevOps best practices, version control, collaboration, compliance, and applies them to infrastructure automation.
+GitOps takes DevOps best practices, version control, collaboration, and compliance, and applies them to infrastructure automation.
 The core idea: use Git as the single source of truth for application code and infrastructure configuration.

 When your entire system state lives in Git, every infrastructure change goes through a pull request.
 You get peer review, history, and rollback with a single command.
 Deployment becomes auditable by default, not as an afterthought.

-The term came from Weaveworks, but the principles spread across the industry.
+Weaveworks coined the term, but the principles spread across the industry.
 Kubernetes shops found GitOps compelling because it matches how Kubernetes works.

 Traditional infrastructure management often relies on scripts or manual processes.
 Run a command here, change a config there, and gradually production drifts from what anyone intended.
 GitOps flips this.
 Instead of pushing from CI, you define desired state and a controller makes reality match.

-Core Principles
+Core Concepts

 GitOps rests on three principles that set it apart from other infrastructure approaches.